tskit-dev/msprime/docs/replication.md

 or indeed by defining a function in the usual way using ``def``.

 :::{warning}
-Do not set the random seed to a fixed value in partial function like this!
+Do not set the random seed to a fixed value in a partial function like this!
 This would result in different random ancestry replicates being correctly generated but all mutations being thrown down using the same seed.
 This would lead to nasty bugs!